bancroftresearch/bancroftresearch.github.io/docs/about.md

 # Welcome to Bancroft Research

-This website provides a collection of proprietary research and development of trading strategies by [Bancroft Research](https://www.bancroftresearch.com).
+We are a proprietry research firm with a focus on quantitative trading.
+Some of our research will be freely available on this website.